-Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-019 through AA-023 40 CFR 63, Subpart DDDDD (§63.7500(e), 63.7515(d), 63.7540(a)(10)(i)- (vi), (12), and (13), and Table 3 of Subpart DDDDD) 3.D.1 НАР Five Year Tune-up
+Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-013 and AA-014 NESHAP for Industrial, Commercial, and Institutional Boilers and Process Heaters, 40 CFR Part 63 Subpart DDDDD 40 CFR Part 63.7500(e), 40 CFR Part 63.7515(d), 40 CFR Part 63.7540(a)(10)(i)- (vi), (12), and (13), and Item 1 of Table 3 of Subpart DDDDD 3.D.1 HAPs Perform Tune-ups every 5-years

-- 3.D.1 For Emission Points AA-019 through AA-023, the permittee shall complete a tune-up on each process and heater every five years beginning from the date of the initial tune-up.
+- 3.D.1 For Emission Points AA-013 and AA-014, the permittee shall complete a tune-up on each source every five years beginning from the date of the initial tune-up.
 Each subsequent tune-up shall be completed no more than 61 months after the previous one.
 If a unit is not operating on the required date of the tune-up, the tune-up must be conducted within 30 calendar days of startup.
-The tune-up on each process heater must be completed in accordance with (a) through (f) below: - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (the permittee may delay the burner inspection until the next scheduled unit shutdown not to exceed 72 months from the previous burner inspection).
-At units where entry into a piece of process equipment or into a storage vessel is required to complete the tune-up inspections, inspections are required only during planned entries into the storage vessel or process equipment;
+The tune-up on each source must be completed in accordance with (a) through (f) below: - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (the permittee may delay the burner inspection until the next scheduled unit shutdown).
+Units that produce electricity for sale may delay the burner inspection until the first outage, not to exceed 36 months from the previous inspection.
+At units where entry into a piece of process equipment or into a storage vessel is required to complete the tune-up inspections, inspections are required only during planned entries into the storage vessel or process equipment; - (b) Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
+The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (the permittee may delay the inspection until the next scheduled unit shutdown).
+Units that produce electricity for sale may delay the inspection until the first outage, not to exceed 36 months from the previous inspection; - (d) Optimize total emissions of CO.
+This optimization should be consistent with the manufacturer's specifications, if available, and with any NOx requirement to which the unit is subject;

-- (b) Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
-The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (the permittee may delay the inspection until the next scheduled unit shutdown). - (d) Optimize total emissions of CO.
-This optimization should be consistent with the manufacturer's specifications, if available, and with any NO_X requirement to which the unit is subject; - (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
-Measurements may be taken using a portable CO analyzer; and - (f) Maintain on-site and submit, if requested by MDEQ, a report containing the following information listed in (1) through (3) of this section: - (1) The concentrations of CO in the effluent stream in parts per million, by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of each unit. - (2) A description of any corrective actions taken as a part of the tune-up of the unit. - (3) The type and amount of fuel used over the 12 months prior to the tune-up of the unit, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
+- (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
+Measurements may be taken using a portable CO analyzer; and - (f) Maintain on-site and submit, if requested by DEQ, an annual report containing the following information listed in (1) through (3) of this section: - (1) The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler or process heater; - (2) A description of any corrective actions taken as a part of the tune-up of the process heaters; and - (3) The type and amount of fuel used over the 12 months prior to the tune-up of the process heaters, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
 Units sharing a fuel meter may estimate the fuel use by each unit.